c-d-a2/File-Organizer/README.md

     The script will organize the files in the specified directory into subdirectories based on their file types.

-#Note
+# Warning

 This script is currently intended to be used on systems with Python 3 installed and supporting the command line arguments format provided in the usage section.
-Be careful while providing the directory path, a wrong path could lead to FileNotFoundError and dont forget to BACKUP your registry.
-Im also working on improving it and making it more customizable.
+Be careful while providing the directory path, a wrong path could lead to FileNotFoundError and dont forget to BACKUP your registry or create system restore point.